EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 ### Q: What is footprinting and which goals does it achieve?
 Describe the attack steps that should be performed.

-A: Footprinting is about **scooping out** your target of interest, understand everything **without sending a single packet** to your target.
+A: Footprinting is about **scooping out** your target of interest, understand everything there is to know about that target and how it interrelates with everything around it, often **without sending a single packet** to your target.
 It enables attackers to create a near complete profile of an organization's security posture.

 The attack steps are the following: